SapphireGaze/CV-Analyzer/README.md

 - Linux/Unix based systems with at least 8GB of RAM (ML models are very memory intensive!!)
 - Git
 - Python3
-- A CV file to analyze
+- A CV file in PDF format to analyze

 ## Installation